bitst0rm-pub/Formatter/README.md

 ## Configuration

 This section is the head of Formatter.
-The configuration is easy, but its explanation is long and very detailed.<br/>
+While the configuration is easy and self-explained, it still needs a detailed explanation of the underlying principles and context.
+Hold on for a long text.<br/>

 Formatter stores third-party plugin [config files](https://github.com/bitst0rm-pub/Formatter/tree/master/config) in:

         Sublime Text > Packages > User > formatter.assets > config

 You can use these files directly or place them in a location of your choice.
 Formatter provides only a set of default (original) config files to illustrate how it works.
 You might want to tweak and refine them to fit your needs.
 The full list of supported options and parameters can be found on plugins dev websites.<br/>
-Note: Do **not** use files with the suffix `.master.` as they serve as _reference_(_example_) files for your final configuration and could be overwritten by any package updates: Some exotic, even stupid plugins do not handle input config file, while others do not understand stdio.
+Note: Do **not** use files with the suffix `.master.` as they serve as _reference_(_example_) files for your final configuration and could be overwritten by any package updates: Some exotic plugins do not support input config file, while others do not understand stdio.
 To overcome this limitation, you will need these _example_ files as reference to configure them.<br/>
 It is recommended to explore this folder, as it may contain additional config files for the same plugin.

 Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`